ChristopherWilkerson/DevNotes/README.md

 Fallback values are optional, but they ensure that the specified styles will be applied to the web page in the case of an error.

+CSS Variables
+Responsiveness
+6 min

+So far, we have seen how CSS variables make it easier to reuse and read CSS code.
+But variables are also extremely powerful when used with media queries to create responsive designs.

+By using variables alongside media queries, we can dynamically change styles according to changes in viewport size and general system preference.
+For example, we can change the color scheme of our website when a user has their system preference set for dark themes versus light themes.

+In the Media Queries lesson, we learned that media queries can be used for conditionally applying styles based on interaction, screen size, type, and more.
+When using media queries with CSS variables, the main point of note is that we just need to redefine variable values for the effect to take place.

+@media screen and (min-width: 600px) {
+  :root {
+    /* Light Color Theme */
+    --body-background: lightblue;
+    --inner-margin: 6px;
+    --body-text-color: black;
+    --font-size: 18px;
+  }
+}

+@media screen and (max-width: 600px) {
+  :root {
+    /* Dark Color Theme */
+    --body-background: #000;
+    --inner-margin: 12px;
+    --body-text-color: #fff;
+    --font-size: 12px;
+  }
+}

+The example shown above highlights a possible scenario for integrating variables with media queries.
+Here, we are changing the general style and font size of the web page depending on the size of the page.
+If the screen width is 600px or smaller, styles for a dark theme are applied.
+If the screen size is larger than 600px, then it switches to a light theme.

+If we didn’t use variables to do this, we would need to set new values for the color properties inside the appropriate media queries.
+But by using variables, all we have to do is redefine the variable directly!
+When websites scale up and become more complex, with different theme settings, screen variations, and more, redefining a relatively small number of variables becomes much easier than overriding a large number of hardcoded CSS properties.